aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### ConnectTimeout
-Timeout in milliseconds connecting to the server/td> Integer
+Maximum time in milliseconds allowed for establishing a connection to the OPC DA server.

 **Type**: Integer